Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 • Any physical presence while actively working (not just visiting)

-Travel days and vacation days don’t count as performing services.
+Travel days and vacation days do not count as performing services.
 The IRS looks at whether actual work was performed, not just physical presence in the U.S.

 State Tax Withholding Requirements

-When foreign contractors work in the U.S., state tax obligations may also apply.
-Requirements vary by state, but many require:
+When foreign contractors work in the U.S., they may also be subject to state tax obligations.
+Many states require:

 • State-level income tax withholding for non-resident workers